fsjorgeluis/password-generator/README.md

 and returns a brand new password string.

 ### TODO
+* Add maybe more fuctionality.

+### DONE
-Make this little script an npm package just for fun, and educative purposes.
+* Make this little script an npm package just for fun, and educative purposes.